k8ssandra/k8ssandra/docs/content/en/install/gke/_index.md

 While the section above includes infrastructure settings for **minimum** production workloads, performance benchmarks reveal a wider range of recommendations that are important to consider.
 The performance benchmark report, available in this [detailed blog post](https://k8ssandra.io/blog/articles/k8ssandra-performance-benchmarks-on-cloud-managed-kubernetes/), compared the throughput and latency between:

 * The baseline performance of a Cassandra cluster running on AWS EC2 instances -- a common setup for enterprises operating Cassandra clusters
-* The performance of K8ssandra running on AWS, EKS, and GCP GKE
+* The performance of K8ssandra running on Amazon EKS, Google GCP GKE, and Microsoft Azure AKS.

-It's important to note the following additional GCP infrastructure recommendations from the benchmark:
+It's important to note the following additional GCP infrastructure recommendations and observations from the benchmark:

 * 8 to 16 vCPUs
   * n2 instances: Intel Cascade Lake series
 * 32 GB to 128 GB RAM
 * 2 to 4 TB of disk space
   * In the benchmark, we used 3.4TB volumes to achieve enough power to match high performance production requirements.
-* 5k to 10k Input/Output Operations per Second (IOPS)
+* 5k to 10k IOPS (observed)

 For the disk performance, the benchmark used [Cassandra inspired fio profiles](https://github.com/ibspoof/cassandra-fio) that attempt to emulate Leveled Compaction Strategy and Size Tiered Compaction Strategy behaviors.
 In the report, throughput and latency results were measured for three types of GCP disks: